GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/time-to-first-byte/index.md

 the browser makes a network request to fetch that content.
 Your server receives the request and returns the page content.

-The server may need to do a lot of work in order to return a page with all of the content that users want.
+The server may need to do a lot of work to return a page with all the content that users want.
 For example, if users are looking at their order history, the server needs to fetch each user's history from a database, and then insert that content into the page.